couchbase/couchbase-lite-ios/README.md

-# TouchDB #
+# Couchbase Lite #
+## (née TouchDB)

 by Jens Alfke (jens@couchbase.com)
 with contributions from Alexander Edge, Chris Kau, David Venable, Derek Clarkson, Fabien Franzen, fcandalija, J Chris Anderson, Marty Schoch, Mike Lamb, Paul Mietz Egli, Robin Lu
 and technical advice from Damien Katz and Filipe Manana

-**TouchDB** is a lightweight [Apache CouchDB][1]-compatible database engine suitable for embedding into mobile or desktop apps.
-Think of it this way: If CouchDB is MySQL, then TouchDB is SQLite.
+**Couchbase Lite** is a lightweight [Apache CouchDB][1]-compatible database engine suitable for embedding into mobile or desktop apps.
+Think of it this way: If CouchDB is MySQL, and Couchbase Server is Oracle, then Couchbase Lite is SQLite.

 By "_CouchDB-compatible_" I mean that it can replicate with CouchDB, and that its data model and high-level design are "Couch-like" enough to make it familiar to CouchDB/Couchbase developers.
 Its REST API is nearly identical, though it doesn't support a few CouchDB features, like user accounts, that aren't useful in mobile apps.
 Its implementation is _not_ based on CouchDB's (it's not even written in Erlang.)
 It _does_ support replication to and from CouchDB.